Do you want to use rosehip oil, but are not keen on the idea of slathering oil all over your face?

 RosehipPLUS Hydrating Day Cream has a great consistency for dry skin in the daytime.
 You can easily layer it under sunscreen and makeup without it feeling heavy or greasy.

 But if your skin is super dry – or worse, cracked – this won’t be enough for you.
 In this case, you may want to mix it with an oil or layer it over a hyaluronic acid serum.

 I like how soft it makes my skin.
 The extra moisture also plumps it up so that, when I look in the mirror, the fine lines around my eyes aren’t that obvious anymore.

 By the way, just because it’s called Day Cream, it doesn’t mean it can’t be used at night.
 Unless they have SPF, I always use my moisturisers both in the AM and the PM.
-Cos why buy two products when the one will do?
+Why buy two products when the one will do?

 Rosehip PLUS Hydrating Day Cream is the exception to the rule.
-I can’t use it on exfoliation nights because, when I apply it on top of my exfoliant (currently NIP + FAB Glycolic Fix Overnight Purifying Gel), it pills like crazy.
+I can’t use it on exfoliation nights because, when I apply it on top of my exfoliant (currently NIP + FAB Glycolic Fix Overnight Purifying Gel – it has now been discontinued), it pills like crazy.

 One more thing: I wish it didn’t contain geranium oil.
 It doesn’t give the cream much of a scent and it’s irritating.
 What’s the point in adding it? *sighs*

 It’s best suitable for normal, slightly dry, or combination skin.